 All Texas State students must meet the University's minimum Grade-Point Requirements for graduation [Texas State GPA of 2.00, GPA of 2.5 in the major(s), GPA of 2.00 in the minor(s)].

 - A 2.5 Major GPA and a 2.75 Overall GPA are required to graduate.

 - All Major as well as Pedagogy and Professional Responsibility courses must be completed with a grade of 'C' or higher.

-To explore student organizations specifically related to the teaching profession, visit the Department of Curriculum and Instruction website.
+To explore student organizations specifically related to the teaching profession, open the PDF below titled 'Student Organizations - C&I'.

 You can also view a more comprehensive list of all the student organizations available across the University through the Student Organizations Council website.

 Visit the Project Maestros website to learn more about the 'C3: Culture, Community, Communication' professional development certificate program.